progressivis/progressivis/doc/custom_modules.md

 ## The `Module.run_step()` method

+`Module.run_step` is called by `Module.run`, which is not meant to be redefined in subclasses of `Module`. `Module.run` is called by the scheduler and wraps `run_step`.
+It  prepares its arguments, calls it, and collects the return values or exception to monitor the module execution.

-The method `Module.run_step()` needs to perform several operations to get its data from the input slots, know how long it should run, post data on its output slots, and report its progression.
+The method `Module.run_step()` needs to perform several operations to get its data from the input slots, know how long it should run, run for its time quantum, post data on its output slots, and report its progression.
 ProgressiVis provides several Python mechanisms and decorators to avoid typing long boilerplate code.
 While they simplify the syntax, their role should be understood to control the execution of progressive modules correctly.

-`Module.run_step` is called by `Module.run`, which is not meant to be redefined in subclasses of `Module`. `Module.run` is called by the `Scheduler`; it wraps `run_step`,  prepares its arguments, calls it, and collects the return values or exception to monitor the module execution.

-At a high level, `Module.run_step` performs the following operations:
+To summarize, at a high level, `Module.run_step` performs the following operations:
 1. **Input Slot Management** See which input slots have changed and decide how much work it can do given its quantum; this work can become **chunks** of data to process, **number iterations** to perform, or both.
 2. **Partial Computation** Run the internal computation.
 3. **Preparing the Output** Fill the output slots with the approximate or partial results.